Sophia402/landingpage-project-3/README.md

 It has an active class.
 It uses appendchild and innerhtml.
 This landing page has a uniuq interactive navbar that uses active class sections.
-It uses getattributes and getbounding.
+It uses getattributes and intersection observer